Velocee/cordoba-plugin-velocee/README.md

 #Velocee SDK Plugin for Cordova

 This plugin provides and javascript interface to the Velocee SDK.
+The SDK adds the fetch and audio background modes to the application to allow playback and updates in the background.

 #Integration